Alternate universes in Archie Comics: Little Archie

 There are a few contradictions between Archie and Little Archie.
 One is that in Little Archie, the Riverdale High faculty is the Riverdale Elementary faculty.
 Archie has established that characters like Mr. Weatherbee have worked at Riverdale High too long to have ever been elementary school teachers when the gang was young.
 Mad Doctor Doom, a villain from the series, later appeared in other Archie titles such as Super Teens, and Sabrina.

 In 1991, partly due to declining sales, there was a radical redesign of the Little Archie universe.
-Renamed as "The New Little Archie", it featured the Little Archie characters with contemporary fashions, hairstyles, and sensibilities, and with a more modern-looking art style.
+Renamed as The New Little Archie, it featured the Little Archie characters with contemporary fashions, hairstyles, and sensibilities, and with a more modern-looking art style, yet given the cartoonish look solely to kid characters while keeping the adults in their standard designs.
 One notable change was that Archie was now addressed merely as "Archie" and no longer "Little Archie".
-This relaunch was condemned by fans of the original incarnation, and the Little Archie universe soon went back to its old style in 1993.
+This relaunch was condemned by fans of the original incarnation for portraying children as comedic rather than innocent and adults being regarded as abusive as the Little Archie universe soon went back to its old style in 1993, resulting that ACP disowned the relaunch as no stories were ever reprinted.
 Another redesigned Little Archie occurred when it crossed over the Tiny Titans universe in 2011 and received better attention compared to the experience from early 1990s.
 A picture book of the modified incarnation is currently in the markets.

 In 1969, Little Archie inspired a "The Little Archies" segment within the "Funhouse" segments of The Archie Comedy Hour (this "Funhouse" is not the same as the later Archie's Funhouse series).